cypress-io/cypress/docs/source/api/commands/setcookie.md

 **{% fa fa-angle-right %} options** ***(Object)***

-Pass in an options object to change the default behavior of `.setCookie()`.
+Pass in an options object to change the default behavior of `cy.setCookie()`.

 Option | Default | Notes
 --- | --- | ---